YAMAHA NIKEN (2018 - on) Review

 Value vs rivalsNext up: Equipment

-The Yamaha Niken is a lot of money – especially when you consider you could buy a brand-new Suzuki GSX-R1000 with all of its performance and quality for similar money.
+There's no getting away from the fact the Yamaha Niken is a lot of money – especially when you consider you could buy a brand-new Triumph Tiger 900 GT Pro with all of its performance and quality and have enough left over for an epic road trip.

 A two-wheeled Yamaha MT-09SP is more fun and it’s about 30% cheaper.
-There’s nothing wrong with the Yamaha Niken, but there’s a penalty for having that third wheel.
-There’s the additional cost, frontal area and the sheer complexity and there is no getting away from that.
+There’s nothing wrong with the Yamaha Niken, but there’s a penalty for having that third wheel - there’s the additional cost, frontal area and the sheer complexity.

 What’s most surprising is that the Niken is a closet sports tourer.
 Wind protection is good enough for 100mph in comfort and the relaxed nature makes it the perfect companion for clocking miles in widescreen scenery.